csev/dj4e/assn/paw_install.md

 You can view a
 <a href="https://www.youtube.com/watch?v=lPpIubhqWR4&index=2&list=PLlRFEj9H3Oj5e-EH0t3kXrcdygrL9-u-Z" target="_blank">video walkthrough</a> of this assignment.

+You can do all of the assignments on your local computer instead of PythonAnywhere.
+You will need to use the
+<a href="../ngrok">ngrok</a> application
+to submit your assignments to the autograder.

 **Note:** If you are submitting these assignments to the auto grader you should complete each assignment and then submit it and get full credit before moving on to the next assignment.
 Because the assignments build on one another the application that you have build by the last step of the tutorial